-Mood outdoor lighting creates a warm, welcoming and inviting mood to any outdoor garden bar and eating area.
+Mood outdoor lighting creates a warm, welcoming and inviting mood in any outdoor garden bar and eating area.
 I would love to welcome friends over for an evening barbeque.
 They would feel so relaxed and at home as soon as they enter this calmly lit garden.
-The bar and bar stools look so comfortable, I would be happy to sit back and relax here all evening.

 A garden shed doesn’t always have to be used as a garden shed.
 It could be your very own garden bar.
-When the sun shines in the summer sky, I’m sure all your friends and family would be happy to gather in a beautiful outdoor entertaining space like this.
-The wooden shed is perfect to house all your bar needs and the door keeps everything protected in bad weather.
-The paving makes the whole area very practical and easy to keep clean.
+When the sun shines in the summer sky, I’m sure all your friends and family would be happy to gather in a beautiful outdoor entertaining space.
+A wooden shed can be perfect to house all your bar needs and the door keeps everything protected in bad weather.
+Paving makes the whole area very practical and easy to keep clean, too.

 The Tiki bar originates from tropical cultures, most commonly Polynesian.
 Bringing a bit of Polynesia to your garden with this cute little bar would inspire you to make some super tropical cocktails with some delicious coconut rum.
 A simple wooden structure added to an existing outdoor patio and adding a straw fringe would easily transport you back to a dreamy south pacific holiday.